Nardak

 The Nardak ("high tract") is a region in western and northern parts of Karnal district in northeastern area of Haryana state of India.
 All definitions of this area include Assandh, Nissing and Nilokheri Community Development Blocks (CDB) in western and northern parts of Karnal district, and it ends in the north of Karnal city at Indri where Nardak, Khadir and Bangar areas of Yamuna river basin meet.
 Sometimes, the definition of Nardak is broadened to include the territories of districts of Kurukshetra.
 Ambala, and Panchkula.
 This area is rich in fertile loamy soil.
 Nardak is the high tract, hence a sub-region of bangar (unflooded) region of Yamuna river basin.

 During the Vedic era, it was part of Kuru janapada, hence presently has many Mahabharata era tirthas which are part of the wider 48 Kos Parikrama of Kurukshetra.
 Nardak area lies on either side of Grand Trunk Road.

 Etymology

 According to Denzil Ibbetson, Nardak is a title of the Kurukshetra from the words "Nirdukh", meaning the "painless".

 History

 Before the re-alignment of the Western Yamuna Canal (WYC), the Nardak area of Karnal comprised about 150,085 acres with 63 villages.
 The soil is of a loamy nature.
-During British Raj the groundwater use to be saline and was not fit for irrigation.
+During the British Raj the groundwater used to be saline and was not fit for irrigation.
 Presently, the area is irrigated by the freshwater from Western Yamuna Canal.

 According to George Watt, a British Colonial botanist, this area has historically grown cotton.